marcoxa/pli-treemaps/README.md

 **PL/I (F)**, as it is available under **MVS 3.8j** (cfr., [TK4-](http://wotho.ethz.ch/tk4-/)) and **MTS** (cfr., [MTS](http://www.try-mts.com)).
-This is not the latest and greatest **PL/I** available; The *Enterprise* version from IBM is a different beast altogether
+This is not the latest and greatest **PL/I** compiler available; the *Enterprise* version from IBM is a different beast altogether
 (cfr.,
 [IBM PL/I for z/OS](https://www.ibm.com/products/pli-compiler-zos);
 **PL/I (F)** is '70s technolgy.
 Yet, it allows you to to very sophisticated things.
-Studying **PL/I**  made me realize how many of the "modern" features we expect from a programmin language ecosystem were actually already present in it 50 years ago, at the time of this writing.
+Studying **PL/I**  made me realize how many of the "modern" features we expect from a programming language ecosystem were actually already present in it 50 years ago, at the time of this writing.